 Lipid aldehyde toxicities are a new area of medicine.
-Their biology and chemistry are well studied and widely published, but prior to aldehyde traps, it was not possible to block these toxicities in patients suffering from diseases associated with aging and inflammation.
+Their biology and chemistry are widely published but prior to aldehyde traps, it was not possible to block their toxicities safely and potently in patients.

 Introducing